kalluru498/restaurant_recommendation_assistant/README.md

 - Next.js team for the excellent framework
 - Tailwind CSS for utility-first styling

-## 📞 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check existing issues for solutions
-- Refer to the API documentation for each service

 ---

 **Made with ❤️ for food lovers everywhere**